Bixilon/Minosoft/doc/MinecraftVersions.md

 ---
-Note: Do not check for protocolIds (especially  in EntityMetaData or Packets), this data is not reliable!
+Note: Do not check for protocolIds (especially  in EntityMetaData or Packets), this data is not reliable (because snapshot ids are that much higher)!
 Use version Ids.